About Jenny

 Everything changed with the arrival of my children.
 Reading The Last Child in the Woods by Richard Louv sparked a powerful realization.
 My children needed a relationship with the living Earth just as I had in my youth.
 Their well-being depended on it.
 So did the future of our planet.

-I am a certified Mindful Outdoor Guide through the Kripalu School of Mindful Outdoor Leadership and a certified Forest Therapy Guide through the Association of Nature and Forest Therapy.
-I am also a certified Mindfulness and Meditation Teacher in the Insight tradition.
 My background includes certifications as a PN Level 1 Nutrition Coach, Health Coach, and Personal Trainer through the American Council on Exercise, as well as a 200-hour Registered Yoga Teacher.
-My studies in Ayurveda inform my approach to seasonal well-being, balance, and nature-based self care.
+My studies in Ayurveda inform my approach to seasonal well-being, balance, and nature-based self care, allowing me to meet individuals where they are and support sustainable, grounded change.

 When I am not guiding, you can find me cycling indoors and out, tending the garden, cooking plant-based meals with my husband, exploring creative art projects with my daughter, or curled up with a good book and my beloved dog.